hashgraph/stablecoin-studio/custodialwalletutils/README.md

   The `dfnsConfig` and `fireblocksConfig` objects are mock configuration objects that are passed to the `createSignatureStrategy` method in the test cases.
 They are expected to have a `getSignatureStrategy` method that returns an instance of the `DFNSStrategy` or `FireblocksStrategy` class, respectively.

   The `TEST_TIMEOUT` constant is used to set a timeout for the test cases.
 This can be useful to prevent tests from running indefinitely if there is an issue with the code.

+- `Model.test.ts`: test suite for the `SignatureRequest` class.
+This test suite is written in TypeScript and uses the Jest testing framework.
+The `SignatureRequest` class is a simple data class that holds the bytes of a transaction to be signed.
+It has a constructor that takes a `Uint8Array` of transaction bytes, a `getTransactionBytes` method that returns the transaction bytes, and a `setTransactionBytes` method that updates the transaction bytes.

+  The test suite contains two test cases:

+  1. `Get Transaction`: This test case verifies that the `getTransactionBytes` method of the `SignatureRequest` class correctly returns the transaction bytes.
+It creates a new `SignatureRequest` with a predefined `Uint8Array` of transaction bytes, calls the `getTransactionBytes` method, and checks that the returned `Uint8Array` is the same as the one that was passed to the constructor.

+  2. `Set Transaction`: This test case verifies that the `setTransactionBytes` method of the `SignatureRequest` class correctly updates the transaction bytes.
+It creates a new `SignatureRequest` with a predefined `Uint8Array` of transaction bytes, calls the `setTransactionBytes` method with a different `Uint8Array`, and then calls the `getTransactionBytes` method to check that the returned `Uint8Array` is the same as the one that was passed to the `setTransactionBytes` method.

+  The `SignatureRequest` class and its methods are a crucial part of the `custodialwalletutils` library, as they provide a way to handle the transaction bytes that are to be signed by the different signature strategies.
+The tests ensure that these methods work as expected.

+- `Service.test.ts`: test suite for the `CustodialWalletService` class.
+The `CustodialWalletService` class is responsible for managing the configuration of the signature strategy and signing transactions.
+It has methods to get and set the configuration (`getConfig` and `setConfig`), and a method to sign a transaction (`signTransaction`).

+  The test suite contains several test cases grouped into three `describe` blocks:

+  1. `Configuration`: This block contains two test cases that verify the `getConfig` and `setConfig` methods.
+The first test case creates a `CustodialWalletService` instance with a Fireblocks configuration, retrieves the configuration using `getConfig`, and checks that the returned configuration matches the original Fireblocks configuration.
+The second test case creates a `CustodialWalletService` instance with a Fireblocks configuration, sets a new DFNS configuration using `setConfig`, retrieves the configuration using `getConfig`, and checks that the returned configuration matches the new DFNS configuration.

+  2. `[Fireblocks] Signatures`: This block contains a test case that verifies the `signTransaction` method with a Fireblocks configuration.
+It creates a `CustodialWalletService` instance, calls `signTransaction` with a `SignatureRequest`, and checks that the returned signature has a length greater than zero.

+  3. `[DFNS] Signatures`: This block contains a test case that verifies the `signTransaction` method with a DFNS configuration.
+It creates a `CustodialWalletService` instance, calls `signTransaction` with a `SignatureRequest`, and checks that the returned signature has a length greater than zero.

+  The `SignatureRequest` class is used to represent a request to sign a transaction.
+It has a constructor that takes a `Uint8Array` of transaction bytes, and methods to get and set the transaction bytes (`getTransactionBytes` and `setTransactionBytes`).

+  The `CustodialWalletService` class and its methods are a crucial part of the `custodialwalletutils` library, as they provide a way to manage the configuration of the signature strategy and sign transactions.
+The tests ensure that these methods work as expected.

 - `DFNSStrategy.test.ts`: This file contains tests for the `DFNSStrategy` class in the `src/` directory.
 It verifies the correct functionality of the `sign` method and other operations related to the DFNSStrategy.